What It Means for Marketers: Why Omnichannel Drives ROI

 - Cross-channel automation: Email, SMS, push, in-store screens

-- AI-driven personalization: Predictive content and offer delivery
+- AI-driven personalisation: Predictive content and offer delivery

-A seamless journey is not just a tech challenge — it’s an organizational shift.
+A seamless journey is not just a tech challenge — it’s an organisational shift.

 - Marketing, sales, and customer service must work from the same playbook